thayton/thayton.github.io/_drafts/scraping-aspnet-pages-with-ajax-pagination.md

 Note that I save a copy of the form's HTML.
 That's so that later, when we do the pagination we still have a copy of the form to work with when we update the variables to get the next page of results.

-Now, at this point, if we print out the controls that mechanize has picked up from selecting the form it shows the following control key value pairs:
+Now let's print out the controls that mechanize has picked up so far from selecting the form.

 {% highlight python %}
 (Pdb) print '\n'.join(['%s:%s (%s)' % (c.name,c.value,c.disabled) for c in self.br.form.controls])